hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

-Calling continuations in zepto requires exactly one argument, which will be the return value of the continuation. `c` is thus a unary function, and because we don’t want the scheduler to care whether the thread it’s awakening is a function—which happens when we `fork`—or a continuation—which happens when we `yield`—we need to provide exactly one dummy argument.
+Calling continuations in zepto requires exactly one argument, which will be the return value of the continuation. `c` is thus a unary function, and because we don’t want the scheduler to care whether the thread it’s waking is a function—which happens when we `fork`—or a continuation—which happens when we `yield`—we need to provide exactly one dummy argument.

-At this point, we’re done with implementing green threads themselves, and it took us around 15 lines of admittedly a little dense code.
-We could stop here and call it a day, except that we haven’t written a single macro yet, and we want to have message passing as well.
-So let’s look at channels, and see whether we get to write a few macros there.
+At this point, we’re done with implementing green threads themselves, and it took us around 15 lines of–admittedly–a little dense code.
+We could stop here and call it a day, except we haven’t written a single macro yet, and we want to have message passing as well.
+So let’s look at channels, and see whether we can write a few macros there.

 ### Channels

-We have a bunch of low-hanging fruits to harvest in our representation of channels also, so let’s implement those first.
+We have a bunch of low-hanging fruit to harvest in our representation of channels also, so let’s implement those first.

 At the very core, a channel is a list of messages that need to be processed in